Auburn University Regional Airport: Facilities and aircraft

 Maintenance is available during normal working hours, from 7 AM to 4 PM local time.
 AUO's four mechanics, three of whom have their Inspection Authorization License (IA), can service most all single engine, twin engine, and turbo-prop aircraft, but provide only minor powerplant and airframe service.
 After hours and weekend service is available on demand at a rate of time and a half.

+Air Traffic Control is available Monday through Friday from 07:00am to 09:00pm Central time as well as Saturday and Sunday from 08:00AM to 05:00 PM.